emmyclau/exercise/README.md

 |wagemfg |weekly wage, manufacturing|
 |wageloc |weekly wage, local government employees|

-Prepare a report investigating the determinants of crime and addressing the concerns of the political campaign.
-Please provide your model specification, explain the limitations of your analysis, and your policy suggestions.
+Prepare an analysis investigating the determinants of crime and addressing the concerns of the political campaign.
+Please provide the data analysis, model specifications and your policy suggestions.

-## 2. Crime Statistics
+## 2. Machine Learning

-## 3. Sentiment Analysis
+The review.csv is a dataset of user reviews for a selection of dentists.
+Your task is to identify the main topics that users usually mention in the dental reviews.
+It is similar to hotel reviews where users usually mention "Room", "Location", "Price", "Service" about their hotel experience.

+Please provide the